U.S. tax plan would break WTO rules, lawyers say, as EU business frets

 European business groups said the plan threatened to upend the international system of trade rules, and expressed hope that their governments could help to persuade the United States not to adopt it.

 The Ways & Means Committee declined to answer detailed legal questions about the plan.
-A spokesman for the WTO said the organisation didn't comment on whether planned taxes conformed to its rules
+A spokesman for the WTO said the organization didn't comment on whether planned taxes conformed to its rules

 OLD IDEA WITH A NEW TWIST